Some cities shut down streets for pedestrians and other uses during the pandemic. A new study looks at whether people are using them.

-The study, by the traffic analytics firm Inrix, looked at five cities: Washington, New York, Minneapolis, Seattle, and Oakland, Calif.
-It found that in general traffic volumes on the restricted streets — whether pedestrian, bike or car, remained well below pre-pandemic levels — a finding that is not surprising considering that overall traffic is down as well.
+The study, by the traffic analytics firm Inrix, looked at five cities: Washington, New York, Minneapolis, Seattle and Oakland, Calif.
+It found that in general, traffic volumes on the restricted streets — whether pedestrian, bike or car — remained well below pre-pandemic levels, a finding that is not surprising considering that overall traffic is down, as well.
 As traffic volumes began to increase amid states reopening, so did activity levels on the restricted streets, Inrix found.

 However, traffic varied based on the designated use of the roadways.
-In dense cities like New York and Washington, for example, activity on the so-called “slow streets” or “safe streets” was underwhelming, with usage lagging behind overall city travel.
+In dense cities such as New York and Washington, for example, activity on the “slow streets” or “safe streets” was underwhelming, with usage lagging behind overall city travel.

 Cities that created larger and well-connected networks of slow streets, geared toward recreation, such as in Minneapolis, saw higher numbers of people using the facilities, Inrix found.

-Protected bike lanes built for commuting in New York didn't attract as many commuters because fewer people were commuting, while there are indications of activity picking up in the open street restaurants and even more on the recreation-focused streets, said Bob Pishue, an INRIX transportation analyst.
+Protected bike lanes built for commuting in New York didn’t attract as many commuters because fewer people were commuting, while there are indications of activity picking up in the open-street restaurants and even more on the recreation-focused streets, said Bob Pishue, an Inrix transportation analyst.

 “What we found is that the goal matters.
 Is it to increase social distancing or increase walking and biking or to reduce car use?”
 Pishue said.

-INRIX collects data anonymously via GPS probes on roads, vehicle navigation systems and other devices.
-For this study, the firm analyzed trillions of location-based data points in the five cities to understand what impact a variety of different covid-19 safe street programs had on mobility trends.
+Inrix collects data anonymously via GPS probes on roads, vehicle navigation systems and other devices.
+For this study, the firm analyzed trillions of location-based data points in the five cities to understand what impact a variety covid-19 safe-street programs had on mobility trends.

-For example, in the nation's capital, use of the restricted streets was at roughly 50 percent compared to pre-pandemic; in Manhattan it was 43 percent.
+For example, in the nation's capital, use of the restricted streets was at roughly 50 percent compared with pre-pandemic; in Manhattan it was 43 percent.

-By eliminating and restricting parking and thru-traffic, cities may be discouraging people from frequenting restaurant districts and other city attractions, the report said.
+By eliminating and restricting parking and through-traffic, cities may be discouraging people from frequenting restaurant districts and other city attractions, the report said.

 “How is this going to work going into the winter months with streateries and stuff like that?
 I think that is still kind of a question,” Pishue said.